Valis IV

 Valis IV was created by most of the same staff members who worked on previous entries in the series at Laser Soft, an internal gaming division of Telenet.
 The PC Engine CD-ROM² version garnered generally favorable reviews from critics, most of which reviewed it as an import title, while the Super Nintendo adaptation was met with mixed response.
 The original PC Engine version never received a western localization, but both versions have since been re-released through digital services for other platforms and compilations.
-The SNES version was later added to the Nintendo Switch Online service on December 18, 2020.
+The SNES version was later added to the Nintendo Classics service on December 18, 2020.

 Gameplay

 In line with previous entries in the series, Valis IV is a side-scrolling action platform game starring Lena, a young Vecanti woman set to become the next Valis warrior, taking place after the events of Valis III.
 Together with her sister Amu and the dark world king Asfal, Lena must retrieve the Valis sword to defeat prince Galgear, the king's son.
 The player controls Lena through nine two-dimensional levels, battling enemies, jumping from ledge to ledge, and running until the player faces a boss at the end of each level.
 As in the previous entries, gameplay pauses and a cinematic cutscene plays at certain points regarding the game's storyline.

 Valis IV retains the same gameplay format as Valis III, in which the player is now in control of multiple characters that can be switched at any time.
 However, the characters cannot be switched during boss fights.
 Each character wields a unique weapon and have access to their own elemental spell, which can be enhanced up to three levels and are charged via a "weapon power" meter.
 The characters also possess their own special ability: Lena can slide, Amu can perform double-jumps, and Asfal is invincible against certain stage hazards.
 By exploring and searching across each level, the player can acquire items and power-ups to increase the characters' maximum health and magic attributes.